How to Make the Ultimate Mimosa Bar!

-No matter what time of year it is, mimosas are always a great idea!
-Whether for a wedding or baby shower, celebration, or heck, even Sunday football, your brunch needs a mimosa!
-And we’re here to show you how to create the ultimate Mimosa Bar along with some fun ways to jazz up the average orange juice version.
+No matter what time of year it is, mimosa bars are always a great idea!
+Whether for a wedding or baby shower, celebration, or heck, even Sunday football, your brunch needs a mimosa.
+And we’re here to show you how to create the best Mimosa Bar along with some fun ways to jazz up the average orange juice version.

-As much as I’m a straight up Champagne gal (and if you follow my Friday night Instagram posts you know sparkling wine is my favorite beverage in the world!), I also love a fresh fruit mimosa on a lazy weekend morning.
+As much as I’m a straight up Champagne gal (if you’ve been following this site for any reasonable time, you know sparkling wine is my favorite beverage in the world!), I also love a fresh fruit mimosa on a lazy weekend morning.
+And whether you are planning a holiday cocktail party, or an elegant Oscar’s party, having a plan makes the experience easier.

 - The Best Sparkling Wine for a Mimosa